gustavopolonio/slider-master/README.md

 # :closed_book: License

 Released in 2020.

-AAA
-This project is under the [MIT license](https://github.com/LauraBeatris/phoenix-blog/master/LICENSE).
+This project is under the [MIT license](https://github.com/gustavopolonio/slider-master/blob/master/LICENSE).

 Made with love by [Gustavo Polonio](https://github.com/gustavopolonio)🚀